The Truth & Consequences of Texting While Driving

 However, there is a right time and a wrong time to be using our cell phones, and one of the worst is while driving.
 We know that we should always be giving our full attention to the road while driving, but with our phones right next to us it’s often hard to ignore the lure of a quick call, email, or text message.

-Texting is one of the most dangerous things you can do while driving since it forces you to take your hands off the wheel and eyes off the road.
+Texting is one of the most dangerous things you can do while driving, and is an increasingly common factor in motor vehicle accidents since it forces you to take your hands off the wheel and eyes off the road.
 Unfortunately, the habit has become so commonplace across every age and demographic that most of us don’t think much of it anymore.
 In fact, nearly all of us (98% of Canadians!) know that texting while driving is unsafe, yet 35% of drivers admit to doing it anyways!

 Close Your Eyes & Count to Five